-- (4) State Authorization of Additional Class III Gaming Activities In the event the State hereafter authorizes any additional Class III activity, the Tribe will be authorized to conduct such activity prior to completion of the subsequent negotiations as provided in this Compact, if such activity is conducted in accordance with all of the limitations, regulations, and requirements of the State. - (5) Process and Negotiation Standards
+(4) State Authorization of Additional Class III Gaming Activities

+In the event the State hereafter authorizes any additional Class III activity, the Tribe will be authorized to conduct such activity prior to completion of the subsequent negotiations as provided in this Compact, if such activity is conducted in accordance with all of the limitations, regulations and requirements of the State.

+(5) Process and Negotiation Standards

 The parties will confer and the required negotiations will commence within thirty (30) days of a request to amend or renegotiate.
-All matters involving negotiations or other amendatory processes under this section will be otherwise governed, controlled, and conducted in conformity with the provisions and requirements of 25 U.S.C. § 2710(d), except in subsections where a different resolution is specifically provided in the event of an unsettled dispute or where agreement is not reached by the parties.
+All matters involving negotiations or other amendatory processes under this Section will be otherwise governed, controlled and conducted in conformity with the provisions and requirements of 25 U.S.C. §2710(d), except in subsections where a different resolution is specifically provided in the event of an unsettled dispute or where agreement is not reached by the parties.

-XVIII.
+XVI.
 NOTICES

-All notices required or authorized to be served will be in writing and will be sent by first class or priority mail or be delivered by other expedited service to the following addresses, which can be updated with advance notification to all parties:
+All notices required or authorized to be served will be in writing and will be sent by first class or priority mail or be delivered by other expedited service to the following addresses: